MintMCP

 • Tool-level permissions are not just API endpoint access

-• Session state security across bidirectional communication streams
+• Session state security across MCP transports and streaming responses

-Traditional access controls fail in LLM deployments due to dynamic, agent-driven request patterns that differ fundamentally from predictable human API usage.
+Traditional access controls can struggle in LLM deployments due to dynamic, agent-driven request patterns that differ fundamentally from predictable human API usage.

 Deployment models vary significantly across MCP gateway platforms, impacting operational complexity and time-to-production.